linked in pixel

 The drops will soothe the eyes and help trick them into stopping the production of unhealthy watery tears that burn and excessively run.
 The artificial tears will also help the unhealthy corneal surface impacted by diabetes heal.

-The area deeper inside the eye is known as the “lens.”
-With time, the eye’s lens will gradually start to age and slowly become a cataract.
+Deeper inside the eye is the “lens.”
+Over time, the eye’s lens will start to age and slowly become a cataract.
 This is a natural aging process, and it is quite common — even dogs and horses get cataracts.
 However, if you have diabetes, there is a higher chance that you may develop early changes in your natural lens that lead to a cataract sooner than someone else your age who does not have diabetes.
 The cataract may cause night vision issues and glare.
-When diagnosed with cataracts, glasses will typically help for a time until the cataract must be addressed with surgery.
+When diagnosed with cataracts, glasses will initially help, but surgery may be needed later.

-More complex forms of diabetic eye disease impact the eye’s retina, leading to diabetic retinopathy.
-The retina is essentially the film in the camera; it allows our brain to change the light into images.
-The center part of the retina, the macula, is one of the most vital areas in the eye.
+More serious forms of diabetic eye disease affect the eye’s retina, leading to diabetic retinopathy.
+The retina is like the film in the camera, turning the light into images for our brain.
+The center part of the retina, the macula, is one of the most important parts of the eye.
 This is where light focuses, like a magnifying glass focusing upon one central point.
-Any abnormality in this focal area may decrease vision.
+If there is a problem here, it can make it hard to see.

 When diabetes affects the retina and macula, it can also cause tiny pinpoint dots of blood within the retina.
-Having a few mild bleeding spots is not dangerous, but still requires routine examination with an ophthalmologist.
-However, when the bleeding areas spread to the macula, the vision starts to decline, and an intervention may be necessary.
+While a few mild bleeding spots are not usually harmful, they still need an examination with an eye doctor (ophthalmologist).
+If the bleeding areas spread to the macula, vision might get worse, requiring a doctor’s visit.

 How is diabetic eye disease treated?

-At times, diabetes can progress beyond just swelling in the eye.
+At times, diabetes can cause more than just swelling in the eye.
 Poorly controlled blood sugar can lead to abnormal blood vessels, which grow from the bleeding spots within the retina.
-These abnormal blood vessels grow because the eye is starving of normal nutrients and blood flow due to uncontrolled diabetes.
-This is critical and can cause the eye to fill with blood or even lead to retinal detachment and blindness.
-In these situations, we further treat the eye with injections of medication or, possibly, laser therapy to stop abnormal bleeding.
+This happens because the eye is not getting the nutrients and blood flow it needs due to uncontrolled diabetes.
+This is serious and can cause the eye to fill with blood or even lead to retinal detachment and blindness.
+In these cases, we may treat the eye with injections or laser therapy to stop abnormal bleeding.
 Sometimes these treatments are not enough, and we must resort to surgery.

 Importance of screenings

 We highly stress that those living with diabetes take vision loss seriously.
-Get screened by an ophthalmologist routinely and keep diabetes and A1C well controlled.
-Urgent treatment with continued follow-up may be the only thing standing between an individual and possible blindness.
+Regular screenings by an ophthalmologist help keep diabetes and A1C levels well controlled.
+Quick treatment with continued follow-up can be the key to preventing blindness.
+The good news is that knowing the symptoms can empower patients to take preventive measures and enjoy better health.
 Schedule an ophthalmology appointment with Ochsner.

 Have you been diagnosed with Type 2 diabetes?
-Enroll in the Ochsner Digital Medicine program to control your condition and prevent further side effects of diabetes.
-As a member of the program, you’ll have the support of a professional health coach and licensed clinician, who will encourage you to stay up to date with annual screenings, manage your medications and provide lifestyle support.
+Enroll in the Ochsner Digital Medicine program to control your condition and prevent further side effects.
+As a member of the program, you’ll have the support of a panel of professional health coaches and a licensed clinician, who will provide lifestyle support, encourage you to stay up to date with annual screenings and manage your medications.
 Easy digital tools allow you to take care of yourself at home, limiting extra trips to the clinic.

 You may also be interested in: